mmr/flywatch/README.md

 Old PHP project created for [Sagatiba](http://www.sagatiba.com.br) circa 2002/2003.

-FlyWatch took care of registering aircrafts, crew members, agents (handlers, caterers, ...), flight permits and visa expiracy.
+FlyWatch took care of registering aircrafts, crew members, agents (handlers, caterers, ...), flight permits and visa expiry.

 The goal is the make it easier (and way cheaper) to create the needed documentation for landing executive airplanes.